Do what we do in New York City's colder months -- grab a coat and head out to enjoy the seasonal festivities and fun winter activities!

 Attend a Free TV Show Taping

-Totally free, and totally fun!
-And totally easier to get a seat in January when the tourist season is over.
+This is totally free and totally fun and in January it is easier to get a seat when the tourist season is over.

-See our post on New York TV show tapings along with how you can get tickets.
+See our post on all the New York TV show tapings and how you can score tickets.

 Explore Central Park